smallfly/ofxOpenVR/README.md

 0. Only tested with the HTC Vive Pre on Windows 10.
 1. You'll need to have Steam and SteamVR installed on your computer.
-2. StemVR needs to be running.
+2. SteamVR needs to be running.